 - Residential parent’s monthly gross income.

 - Number of children under age 18 or still in high school living in either home.

 - Pre-existing child support or alimony obligation by either parent.

 If you are getting a no fault divorce and are wondering what no fault divorce law says about alimony and child support, Reeder Law Firm is here to help walk you through the process step-by-step to give you the professional advice and support you need.
-To learn more about no fault divorce law or to get your free, confidential consultation, call Reeder Law firm today at (770) 475-2521.
+To learn more about no fault divorce law or to get your free, confidential consultation, contact one of our Cumming Reeder Law firm attorneys today at (770) 475-2521.